info-201a-wi22/final-project-starter-minsuh1004/docs/p01-proposal.md

 ##### 1.0 Introduction  (about 150 words)
-The main goal of our project is to analyze data on relationship between the impacts of transphobic hate crimes and rate of trans population suicides.
-We’re also looking into the availability of trans healthcare in regards of medical transitioning.
+The main goal of our project is to analyze data on the relationship between the impacts of transphobic hate crimes and the rate of trans population suicides.
+We’re also looking into the availability of trans healthcare regarding medical transitioning.
 With this project, we hope to shed light on the struggles placed upon trans people because this is a topic that often gets overlooked.
-We also hope to show the affects of limited availability to transition healthcare on trans suicides.
+We also hope to show the effects of limited availability to transition healthcare on trans suicides.
+We’re using the data sets to show the increasing number of suicides with trans hate crimes.

 ##### 2.0 Design Situation: You may find it helpful to include a figure.  (about 400 words)